 OLTL's Bureau of Provider Management's Enrollment division accepts applications from providers electing to enroll to provide HCBS services.
-Prior to any enrollment the provider is required to complete the OLTL standard application form and
+Prior to any enrollment the provider is required to complete the OLTL standard application form and materials.
+Effective July 1, 2015, the application form includes questions and information related to the HCBS final rule.
+Applicants that are identified as not in compliance with the final rule will be required to complete the provider self-survey and may be subject to an on-site visit by OLTL as well as submission to CMS for heightened scrutiny prior to enrollment, or may have additional steps to take to be compliant with the rule before their enrollment is considered complete.
+No applicants as of December 2015 have been identified for needing heightened scrutiny.
 In Pennsylvania's move to managed long term services and supports, services must be provided in accordance with 42 CFR §441.301(c) (4) and (5), which outlines allowable setting for home and community-based waiver services.
 Settings cannot be located on the grounds of a NF, Intermediate Care Facility, Institute for Mental Disease or Hospital, unless it meets the standards for the heightened scrutiny process established through the HCBS Final Rule and is included in the PCSP.
+The CHC-MCO must submit documentation on a quarterly basis containing a list of settings that are non-compliant.